Countdown to Indians’ Opening Day – 19 – Bob Feller

 His best season may have come in his first full season back in 1946.
 He led baseball in most major pitching statistics and destroyed several club records in the process.
 He went 26-15 with a 2.18 ERA on the year, with the wins tally leading the MLB.
 He also topped the league by pitching in 48 games, starting 42, throwing 36 complete games, and pitching ten shutouts.
 He struck out 348 batters in 371 1/3 innings on the mound.
 The innings pitched total, starts, and strikeout marks remain the best numbers in franchise history, while his ten shutouts were matched by teammate Bob Lemon in 1948, a special season for Feller and the Tribe.

-“Rapid Robert” was an All-Star in 1946 and repeated in 1947 when he again led the AL in wins (20) and shutouts (5) and led baseball in starts (37), innings (299), and strikeouts (196).
+“Rapid Robert” was an All-Star in 1946 and he repeated that in 1947 when he again led the AL in wins (20) and shutouts (5) and led baseball in starts (37), innings (299), and strikeouts (196).
 But in the final year of his 20s, the 1948 season posed many challenges for the legend as he entered his tenth season on the mound.

-After throwing two complete games and a shutout in the first month of the season, control and the long ball became pressing issues, as did his performances against the New York Yankees and at home at Cleveland Stadium.
+After throwing two complete games and a shutout in the first month of the season, control and the long ball became pressing issues, as did his performances against the New York Yankees and while pitching at home at Cleveland Stadium.
 He walked 22 batters and only struck out 17 in May while going 3-4 with a 4.13 ERA in seven starts.
 In June, he was 2-4 in eight games (seven starts) with 25 walks and an unusual nine home runs allowed.
 In July, he had an ERA of 5.76 in ten games (eight starts) and went 3-4, walking 33 against 30 strikeouts and giving up another six home runs.
 He sat out the All-Star game, drawing the ire of Yankees skipper and AL manager, Bucky Harris.

 In September, the team was in the thick of the AL pennant race, battling with Philadelphia, New York, and Boston for much of the season.
 It had become a three-team race with Philly falling back and New York finally fell in a head-to-head series late in the month with the Red Sox.
 With Lemon underperforming some down the stretch after a breakout season on the mound, it was Feller who put the team on his back and carried them to the club’s second World Series by going 6-1 with a 1.66 ERA in nine September starts, throwing six complete games and a shutout in the process.
 He struck out 53 batters against 20 walks and gave up just one home run.